Family Heat Wave Survival: How to Keep Everyone Safe in Scorching Temperatures

 If you decide to go hiking, follow these tips!

-• Stay hydrated: The 56-year-old hiker who died in Utah didn't have enough water.
-Ir's recommended to take at least half a gallon of water with you.
+• Stay hydrated: A 56-year-old hiker who died in Utah last year didn't have enough water.
+It's recommended to take at least half a gallon of water with you.
 Adding electrolytes to your water can also help counter loss from sweat.

 • Cover up: That means sunscreen, hats, and covering as much skin as possible with lightweight clothing made from wicking material (layers are your best friend here).
 Carry extra socks to help prevent blisters if you sweat through a pair.